8bitbuddhist/PixelMaestro/docsrc/Animations.rst

 Animations
 ==========

 ``Animations`` are animated patterns rendered to a :doc:`Section <Sections>`.
-Animations are split into multiple frames (called *cycles*).
-On each update, the Animation renders a new cycle and sets each ``Pixel`` to the appropriate color.
-When performed quickly, this process creates a smooth, continuous visual effect.
+Animations have multiple *frames*.
+On each update, the Animation renders a new frame and sets each ``Pixel`` to the appropriate color.
+When fading is enabled, the Animation smoothly transitions between frames, otherwise it jumps straight from one to the next.

 .. _animations-types:
 Animation Types